-I don't see one as a dog owner, I can definetly see non dog owners having problems with this
+I don't see one as a dog owner, I can definetly see non dog owners having problems with this without a dog

 I would expect a certain volume of traffic surrounding the dog park, parking issues, issues with cleaning up after pets or humans, and the risk of animals wandering onto surrounding roadways.
-What I do not see as a nogative impact is the lass of use for other citizens.
-Anyone is welcome to use our park space, with or 108 of 29437 negative impact is the loss of use for other cluzens.
-Anyone is welcome to use our park space, while or without a dog
+What I do not see as a negative impact is the loss of use for other citizens.
+Anyone is welcome to use our park space, with or 108 of 297